archlinux/aur/README.md

 $ mksrcinfo
 ```

-### 2. Generate the sha256sums in the PKGBUILD file
+### 2. Generate the checksums in the PKGBUILD file

 The script `updpkgsums` (which comes with `pacman`'s version 4.1 or greater) is
-a simple way to generate the sha256sums in the `PKGBUILD` file.
+a simple way to generate the checksums in the `PKGBUILD` file.
 It is as simple
 as running the script in the repository's root directory:

 ```bash